csebooks/operating-systems/content.en/process-synchronization/_index.md

 Every object in Java has associated with it a single lock.
 When a method is declared to be synchronized, calling the method requires owning the lock for the object.
 We declare a synchronizedmethod by placing the synchronized keyword in the method definition, such as with the insert() and remove() methods in the BoundedBuffer class.

-Invoking a synchronized method requires owning the lock on an object instance of BoundedBuffer.
+Invoking a synchronized method requires owning the lock on an object instance of Bounded Buffer.
 If the lock is already owned by another thread, the thread calling the synchronizedmethod blocks and is placed in the **entry set** for the object’s lock.
 The entry set represents the set of threads waiting for the lock to become available.
 If the lock is available when a synchronized method is called, the calling thread becomes the owner of the object’s lock and can enter the method.
 The lock is released when the thread exits the method.
 If the entry set for the lock is not empty when the lock is released, the JVM

 ```
-public class BoundedBuffer<E_> {_
+public class BoundedBuffer<E> {

 private static final int BUFFER SIZE = 5;